marcellodibello/legal-probabilism/literature.md

 > EX ANTE / EX POST: Could the error have been avoided given what the decision-makers knew at the time?
 If the cause of the false conviction is missing evidence, but the decision-makers did not know about the missing evidence, the error could NOT have been (reasonably?) avoided.
 Focus on (reasonably?)
 AVOIDABLE errors.

 # Eyewitness Evidence

+## Types of Lineu-ps and which is more accurate

 # Non probabilistic evidence assessment and decision-making